 Text messages, emails, social media posts, instant messages—so much of our communication occurs via digital formats these days.
 Even for those of us who used to communicate primarily in face-to-face settings or via phone, basic communication skills can become less habitual and require some extra effort.
-Young professionals, whose communication skills developed largely in virtual contexts, often require training and coaching in skills at were once intuitive.
+Young professionals, whose communication skills developed largely in virtual contexts, often require training and coaching in skills that were once intuitive.
 Here are a few critical communication skills to practice and encourage in those you are mentoring and leading:

 1) Smile.
 Of course, you do not need to smile throughout an entire conversation, but it is important to use facial expressions and body language that indicate engagement and interest.
 At the beginning or end of a conversation, this may include a strong handshake.
-Throughout the discussion, appropriately smiling, nodding or leaning in during important points indicates you are listening.
+Throughout the discussion, appropriately smiling, nodding, or leaning in during important points indicates you are listening.

 2) Maintain eye contact.
 Digital communication allows for multi-tasking.
 An interruption while writing an email or a distraction while texting, seldom affect the quality of the interaction.
 However, in face-to-face communication, appearing distracted or allowing interruptions (like checking a text message!), indicates there are other more important priorities than what you are hearing.
 Maintaining eye contact and ignoring distractions around you shows the value you place on the person and conversation before you.